pizslacker/c-examples/amigaos/README.md

 The following packages are required to set up a cross-compiler environment for AmigaOS on Linux.

-For a tutorial on how to set this all up, check out this YouTube-video by Wei-ju Wu:
+For a step-by-step tutorial on how to set this all up, check out this YouTube-video by Wei-ju Wu:
 [Cross Development for the Amiga with VBCC](https://www.youtube.com/watch?v=vFV0oEyY92I&ab_channel=Wei-juWu)

 ### Cross-compiler